-Work Package 1: Risk Assessment Report for Sri Lanka
+Work Package 1: Risk Assessment Report for Senegal, West Africa

-This report will include an assessment of risk of maritime spills and risk to aquatic ecological and socio-economic resources (e.g. commercial fisheries, coastal and marine habitats and species, designated sites, tourism and leisure, marine infrastructure).
-The Risk Assessment will evaluate data and information from the period 2018 to present to include 2023 data where possible.
+This Risk Assessment report will include an assessment of risks of maritime spills from oil and gas exploration and development activities, and maritime shipping activities in Senegal, and the related risks to marine and coastal ecological and socio-economic receptors.
+These receptors include, for example, commercial fisheries, coastal and marine habitats and species, marine protected areas, tourism and leisure, marine infrastructure etc.

+The Risk Assessment will evaluate data and information from the period of 2018 to present to include 2023 data, where possible.
+The assessment will also include a forward look to provide a trajectory on probability of risk, based on likely future development in oil and gas and maritime shipping sectors in Senegal's Exclusive Economic Zone (EEZ).

-The desk-based study should include, but is not limited to the following elements:
+The desk-based study should include, but will not be limited to the following elements:

-- Executive summary - Introduction, scope, purpose and aim of the document. - Geographical context, mapping important ecological (i.e. Marine and coastal designated areas, species and features of conservation interest, migratory marine mammals, seabirds, turtles, fish spawning and nursey grounds, benthic features and species) and socio-economic marine resources and human activities (i.e. shipping, commercial fisheries, infrastructure, tourism, leisure areas including blue flag beaches) in key regions of Sri Lanka with a focus in higher activity area (i.e. Colombo).

-- Review of available data on above named marine resources in the form of a data source table, which can also be provided as an annex. - Assessment of relative risk to include: - o Vessel traffic analysis (vessel movement, density, speed, navigational hazards, collision risk, grounding risk, and areas to be avoided (i.e. sensitive areas). - o Vessel passing though Jehan lanka waters -including vessel traffic separation. - o Vessel arriving to Sri Lanka ports. - o Oil unloading operation at Colombo two Single Point Buoy Mooring (SPBM) - o Oil pipeline from SPBM to Land tank farm - o Bunker operation transfer from vessels to the SPBM and subsequently via pipeline to ground-based tanks. - o Oil transfer activities (ship to ship) at the Colombo Harbour, including the docking of vessels and pipeline transportation to shore facilities. - o Hambantota port terminal and oil tank farm.
-Trincomalee IOC oil terminal and tank farm. - o Norrocholae coal power plant coal unloading and ship arrival. - o Proposed power plant and oil unloading facilities. - o Bunker operations which might present specific risks and operational challenges. - o Oil transfers from vessels to shore-based tanks at Trincomalee Harbour. - o Similar operations at Hambantota Port, involving transfers from vessels to shore-based tanks. - Method for calculating risk (i.e. Risk Matrix), to include evaluation of likelihood and impact/consequence.
-Risk assessment analysis to include relative risk and exposure to aquatic marine resources, including considering key coastal areas. - Numerical modelling (stochastic modelling would be preferred) using scenarios to calculate probability of risk and likelihood of exposure/consequence to marine resources.
-To include (i.e. winds, currents) forcing data for models. - A range of probability maps demonstrating the outputs and highlighting high risk areas and those marine resources most at risk of harm. - · Conclusions and management recommendations. - References - Annexes of relevant information, list of sources (data/metadata/evidence and information).
+- Executive summary - Introduction, scope, purpose and aim of the document. - Geographical context, mapping important ecological receptors (i.e. Marine and coastal designated areas, species and features of conservation interest, marine mammals, seabirds, marine turtles, fish spawning and nursery grounds, benthic features and species) and socio-economic receptors and human activities (i.e. commercial fisheries, shipping, infrastructure, tourism, leisure areas) in key regions of Senegal. - Risk assessment to include analysis of relative risk and exposure from pollution due to oil and gas exploration and development activities as well as maritime shipping activities. to ecological and socio-economic marine and coastal receptors. - The focal socio-economic receptors will be commercial (demersal and pelagic) fisheries and artisanal fisheries in coastal and offshore environments, including the fish and shellfish species of importance to the fisheries. - Ecological receptors to include coastal and marine protected areas, species and habitat features of conservation importance e.g., benthic habitat features, pelagic and demersal fish/shellfish spawning and nursery areas, marine mammals (cetaceans, pinnipeds, sirenians), marine turtles and seabirds. - Review of available data on above named marine receptors/resources in the form of a data source table, which can also be provided as an annex. - Assessment of relative risk to include: - Vessel traffic analysis (vessel movement, density, speed, navigational hazards. collision risk, grounding risk, and areas to be avoided (i.e. sensitive areas). - Oil and Gas including existing infrastructure, oil exploration activities, and known future developments in Senegal. - Method for calculating risk (i.e. Risk Matrix), to include evaluation of likelihood and impact/consequence.
+Risk assessment analysis to include relative risk and exposure to coastal and marine receptors, including considering key coastal and offshore areas. - Numerical modelling (stochastic modelling would be preferred) using scenarios for oil and gas and maritime shipping activities to calculate probability of risks and likelihood of exposure/consequence to marine and coastal receptors in Senegal.
+To include (i.e. winds, currents) forcing data for models. - A range of probability maps demonstrating the outputs and highlighting high risk areas and those coastal and marine receptors most at risk of harm (for oil and gas and maritime shipping activities). - Conclusions and management recommendations. - References

+Annexes of relevant information, list of sources (data/metadata/evidence and information).